Josh Matheny: 2022 Big Ten Championships

 Swimming the breaststroke leg of the 4×50 yard medley relay in 23.43 seconds on the first day of the 2022 Big Ten Conference Championships in February, Matheny helped achieve a time of 1:22.51 and second-place finish.
 For the 200 yard individual medley the following day, he placed 26th with a time of 1:49.19 in the prelims heats.
 Later in the day, during the evening finals session, he split a 50.76 for the breaststroke leg of the 4×100 yard medley relay to help achieve a first-place finish in a Championships record time of 3:00.95.
 The third day of the Championships, Matheny swam a 52.13 in the prelims heats of the 100 yard breaststroke to qualify for the final ranking fifth, just 0.11 seconds behind the first-ranked swimmer.
-He swam a personal best time of 51.65 seconds in the final to finish in third-place, 0.98 seconds behind first-place finisher Max McHugh.
+He swam a personal best time of 51.65 seconds in the final to finish in third-place, 0.98 seconds behind first-place finisher Max McHugh of the Minnesota Golden Gophers.
 The following, and final, day of competition, he qualified for the final of the 200 yard breaststroke ranking second with a time of 1:53.16 in the morning prelims heats.
 In the final of the 200 yard breaststroke, he improved upon his third-place finish in the 100 yard breaststroke this time taking second-place, only behind Max McHugh, with a personal best time of 1:50.65.

 2022 NCAA Championships

-On the first day of his first NCAA Championships, the 2022 NCAA Championships in Atlanta in March, Matheny helped achieve a fifteenth-place finish in the 4×50 yard medley relay, swimming the breaststroke portion of the relay in 23.91 seconds.
+On the first day of his first NCAA Championships, the 2022 NCAA Division I Championships in Atlanta in March, Matheny helped achieve a fifteenth-place finish in the 4×50 yard medley relay, swimming the breaststroke portion of the relay in 23.91 seconds.
 Day three of competition, he placed 29th in the prelims heats of the 100 yard breaststroke with a time of 52.56 seconds.
-In the evening finals session, he achieved his first podium-finish at a NCAA Championships, helping place second in the 4×100 yard medley relay in 3:00.76 with a split time of 50.93 seconds for the breaststroke leg of the relay.
+In the evening finals session, he achieved his first podium-finish at an NCAA Championships, helping place second in the 4×100 yard medley relay in 3:00.76 with a split time of 50.93 seconds for the breaststroke leg of the relay.
 The final day of competition, he placed 32nd in the 200 yard breaststroke with a 1:54.51.